Punk 1976-78, a national touring exhibition collaboration between the British Library, Liverpool John Moores University and Liverpool Central Library

 The first talk of the day was by Professor Colin Fallows from John Moores University and Polly Mills, Touring Exhibitions Co-ordinator at the British Library on their collaborative Punk exhibition at Liverpool Central Library, November 2018 – January 2019.

 This was the third iteration of the Punk exhibition since it opened at the British Library in London in 2016 and toured to Sunderland’s Museum and Winter Gardens in 2017.
 Each venue re-interpreted the exhibition differently to embed the topic within their local punk culture.

-Over the past 20 years the John Moores University has established a large punk collection and world-class archive of counter culture.
-Professor Moores is an expert on the subject having curated punk exhibitions in nine different countries over the past 12 years.
+Over the past 20 years, Professor Fallows has established the largest punk archive in the world and a world-class archive of counter culture at Liverpool John Moores University.
+Professor Fallows is an expert on the subject having curated punk exhibitions in nine different countries over the past 12 years.
 The exhibition was the result of a long-standing relationship with the British Library who had themselves been actively collecting punk material for a while.
 The content of the exhibition was a mixture of loans from both institutions alongside some private collections.

 The setting of a library – a quiet space for study or contemplation – appears an unusual choice for an exhibition on punk – the anarchic, loud and demonstrative music genre.
 The curators played on this unusual juxtaposition by displaying large photos in the reading room areas of Liverpool Central Library.